Redhat8983/CS546_Parallel/A2/readme.md

-Use Pthreads & openMP to implement Gaussian Elimination with shared memeroy paralled algorithm.
+Use Pthreads & openMP to implement Gaussian Elimination with shared memory parallel algorithm.